 Solution 4 – Dry Your Pots Slowly

 Dry your pots slowly.
-Drying your pots slowly makes it easier to dry the piece at a uniform rate.
+Drying your pots slowly makes it easier to dry the pieces at a uniform rate.
 Left to their own devices in the open air, certain sections of your pottery will dry quicker than others.

 These quick-drying areas include the rim, handles, and any fine details.
 If you cover the pot whilst it’s drying, this helps slow down the rate at which extremities dry out.
 Letting your pot dry slowly can prevent the underglaze from cracking under the strain of sudden change.